Witness the stunning view of Las Vegas from the High Roller Observation Wheel

 From 550 feet above the ground inside the cabins of High Roller, you'll enjoy 360-degree panoramic views of the Las Vegas Strip's iconic landmarks, the surrounding desert, and the distant Red Rock Conservation Area.
 The cabins are designed to maintain a horizontal floor throughout the rotation, ensuring a comfortable experience as you take in the sights.

-Aerial view from the High Roller
+Aerial view from the High Roller and highlights

 View from inside the Las Vegas High Roller Observation Wheel overlooking city lights.